 Medical diagnosis will determine the causes of a sore throat.
 At BASS Advanced Urgent Care, signs of sore throat qualify as a condition to be treated as a medical urgency.

 Our qualified team of licensed physicians, nurses, and medical assistants will provide an accurate diagnosis and treatment to cure your sore throat signs.

 The waiting time to schedule an appointment with your regular physician can take up to 24 hours.
-The average medical visit at BASS Advanced Urgent Care takes from 30 minutes to an hour, and you can be seen quickly.
+The average medical visit at BASS Advanced Urgent Care in Walnut Creek takes from 30 minutes to an hour, and you can be seen quickly.